littlebizzy/slickstack/README.md

 | Email APIs | Yes | N/A | N/A | N/A | No | No | No | No | No | No |
 | Monitoring App | Monit | N/A | None | None | None | None | None |
 |  |  |  |  |  |  |  |  |

+## FAQ

+* Why don't use you env-vars?
+Teams who use GitHub repos to develop their sites (e.g. dev/stage/production branches) have started using env-vars with systems like Roots Trellis so that their entire codebase can be safely open-source.
+However, this requires defining the env-vars within the server stack (hidden from public root) so it's not so friendly for many agencies.
+Since our goal is to support "typical" agencies with mostly frontend knowledge, we felt that reflecting the WordPress setup was a simpler approach and so if using SlickStack there will be two config files (ss-config and wp-config.php)